medipass/react-payment-inputs/README.md

 ## Installation

 ```
-npm install react-payment-inputs --save
+npm install react-native-payment-inputs --save
 ```

 or install with [Yarn](https://yarnpkg.com) if you prefer:

 ```
-yarn add react-payment-inputs
+yarn add react-native-payment-inputs
 ```

 ## Usage

 <p align="center"><img src="./assets/basic.gif" width="300px"></img></p>

-By default (as seen above), React Payment Inputs does not come with built-in styling meaning that you can easily adapt React Payment Inputs to your own design system.
+By default (as seen above), React Native Payment Inputs does not come with built-in styling meaning that you can easily adapt React Native Payment Inputs to your own design system.

 However, if you would like to use the built-in styles as seen in the animation above, [read "Using the built-in styled wrapper"](#using-the-built-in-styled-wrapper).